eveee00/magic-iradio/README.md

 ## Shell access
 *Will be expanded later*

-Both SSH and Telnet seem to not be present.
+Both SSH and Telnet seem to not be present on my device.

 ## Ports
 ### 80